burakssener/Kesis/basicsocial/readme.md

 ### Python-Flask and Jinja2:
 #### /:
-Displaying homepage that can direct users and inform.
+Displays the homepage that can direct users and inform.

 #### /register, /login /logout:
-Registering users and by hashing storing people's passwords to ensure security.And after authorization storing in the sqlite3.
+Registers users and securely stores their passwords by hashing.
+After authorization, the information is stored in SQLite3.

 #### /feed: